 Chapter 7: Conclusions

-onent is possible and recommendedConducting a cost benefit analysis could add to the value of this study overall.
+Further examination of the economic component of the relationship between wildlife management and wind energy development is possible and recommended.
+Conducting a cost benefit analysis could add to the value of this study overall.
 Table 6: Area and percent for unsuitable and suitable areas for wind turbine development provides the unsuitable and suitable wind energy development areas for Oklahoma.
 Those values are noted per km, and could be converted to values expressing potential MW.
-Then, a cost analysis could be conducted for the areas developable versus how much money would be gained by potential MW generated. edsan estimate of how much , along with income s
+Then, a cost analysis could be conducted for the areas developable versus how much money would be gained by potential MW generated.
+Another, economic evaluation that could be examined could be evaluating and providing an examples using the United States Department of Energy wind energy finance (WEF) application and the Oklahoma Wind Power Initiative (OWPI) available from the WindIndustry websites.
+This data would provide a more detailed look at the economics behind wind energy and provide an estimate of how much it would cost to develop the area identified in this research, along with income projections wind farms over the next 10 to 20 years.

 The policy analysis performed in this research was basic and textual.
 For the policy analysis only the federal and state wind and wildlife management aspects were examined.
 Research was not conducted to see if the policies could be examined at a case level or perhaps species-level.
 Future research, or extensions to this research, could examine wildlife management at a species level and any relationship this policy scope may have to wind energy policy.
 This type of study would look at how wind energy as well as wildlife management policies affect the management of a selected species.
 This study could also examine how policies are written and if they are written in general terms of wind energy and wildlife management or specifically detail wind energy or wildlife policy concerns.